 How does the Program work?

-The Program focuses on building the skills and knowledge our clients need to become self-reliant and active members of the Australian community and is available to:
+The Program focuses on building the skills and knowledge our clients need to become self-reliant and active members of the Australian community and is available for the first five years of settlement to:

 - Women at Risk

 - Special Humanitarian Program clients by proposers

 As financial stability is generally a fundamental goal for our clients, the Program is underpinned by assisting clients to learn English and gain the necessary education to enhance employment possibilities and better integrate into Australian life.

 Our approach to supporting our clients successfully adjust to Australian life is holistic and concentrates on achieving outcomes in the following areas:

 - Physical health, mental health and overall wellbeing